ZihShuen/FYP/README.md

 With every 10 iteration, a validation test is carried out.
 At the end of the training loop, the following parameter values are calculated and produced:
-    --training & validation losses,accuracy,F1 score
+    #training & validation losses,accuracy,F1 score
-    --mean and standard deviation losses of the training&validation loss,accuracy and F1 scores
+    #mean and standard deviation losses of the training&validation loss,accuracy and F1 scores

   these are the outputs are saved:
     1. model state with the highest validation F1 score as "highest_f1.pt"